 Job interviews can be stressful, especially when your dream job is on the line!
 So I want to give you the best interview advice you will ever receive, at least in my opinion.
 This one thing has helped me so much going through a ton of different interviews, including the one I had with Google.

 Are you ready?
-This piece of advice and the advice goes like this: Do your research.
+This piece of advice goes like this: Do your research.

 I know that’s kind of underwhelming, but you know what, it’s helped me so much.
 I feel like it was the most important thing that one can do for an interview.